-Paris is a city full of green spaces, large and small, but the Jardin du Luxembourg is like no other.
-It is located in the 6th arrondissement, on the edge of Saint-Germain-des-Prés in one of the most exclusive parts of the city.
+Paris has plenty of lush spots to picnic and people-watch.
+But the Jardin du Luxembourg?
+It is in a class of its own.
+Nestled in the 6th arrondissement, right between the Saint-Germain-des-Prés and the Latin quarter, this is in one of the most exclusive neighborhoods of the city.

 1. The Gardens were created by Queen Marie de Medicis.

 Instead she bought the hotel particulier (private mansion) called the “Luxembourg” estate in 1612 and commissioned the construction of a new royal palace from the architect Salomon de Brosse, inspired by the Pitti palace in her native Florence, Italy.

 The 8 hectares of land that surrounded the residence would become part of the Jardin du Luxembourg, inspired by the vast Florentine garden that she dreamed of.

 Plantations at the new Jardin du Luxembourg began in 1612, the day after the purchase of the land.
 As Queen and regent for her underage son Louis XIII, Marie hired the best architects and gardeners of the day.

 3. There was a convent in the way.